-This plan, eternalHealth Forever (HMO), is offered by eternalHealth.
+This plan, eternalHealth Horizon (HMO), is offered by eternalHealth.
 (When this Evidence of Coverage says "we," "us," or "our," it means eternalHealth.
-When it says "plan" or "our plan," it means eternalHealth Forever (HMO).
+When it says "plan" or "our plan," it means eternalHealth Horizon (HMO).)

-If you need information in a different language or format (such as braille or large print), or you need any help at all, please call Member Services at 1-800-680-4568, TTY users should call 711.
+This document is available for free in Spanish.
+If you need information in a different language or format (such as braille or large print), or you need help at all, please call Member Services at 1-800-680-4568, TTY users should call 711.

-Benefits, deductibles, and/or copayments/coinsurance may change on January 1, 2026.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2026.